Master’s student attending Convocation

 Guest tickets for Convocation

 Every guest, including infants and children, must have a ticket.
+Guest tickets are available on a first-come, first-served basis and seating is not assigned.
 As a graduate, you do not need a ticket; your seat is reserved at the front of the room.

 If you are an international student and need a temporary visa for any family members, email InfoService at infoservice@uOttawa.ca for instructions.